maekelborger/android_device_doogee_x5/Readme.md

-Cubot Note S
+Infinix HOT2
 ===========
 Device Tree N
 ------------------

-Device Tree for Cubot Note S.
+Device Tree for Infinix HOT2.

 - MT6580 Chipset
 - marshmallow 6.0 (3.18.19 Kernel)
-- 5,5" 1280x720 display
+- 5,0" 1280x720 display
-- 4150MAh battery capacity
+- 2200MAh battery capacity
 - 2GB RAM

 Bug	tracker
 ---------------

 - [x] Can not connect to hidden WIFI / WPS
-- [x] Some apps fast crash
+- [x] Some apps fast crash (source code needs to be edit)
 - [x] Blackscreen after unlock
 - [x] FM Radio (with patch)
 - [ ] ril is not stable
 - [ ] GPS with device only (with patch and ramdisk changes)
-- [ ] battery drain on daily use
+- [x] battery drain on daily use (changes power profile and some source code need to be edit)
 - [ ] Video recording inverted color